No. 1 South Carolina women extend streak, roll past Georgia - WHIZ News

 South Carolina used its dominant defense to grab control early.

+“You can’t let a team like South Carolina get up on you like that, 28-8 in the first,” said Georgia coach Joni Taylor.
+“They’re just too good offensively to be able to stop them and dig yourselves out of that hole.”

+Harris sank a 3-pointer and added another jumper as the bookend baskets of the run.

-South Carolina had seven steals in taking a 28-8 lead at the end of the opening period.
+South Carolina had seven steals while stretching the lead to 20 points in the opening period.
 Many of the forced turnovers followed Georgia’s ill-fated attempts to pass the ball inside.
 The Lady Bulldogs made only 3 of 13 shots from the field in the deflating opening period.

 Gabby Connally’s third 3-pointer of the second period helped Georgia trim the South Carolina lead to 13 points at 34-21.
 The Gamecocks stretched the lead to 26 points in the third period.